gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    DTLS in SCTP has a number of properties that are attractive.

-   * Provides confidentiality, integrity protection and source authentication for each packet.
+   * Provides confidentiality, integrity protection, and source authentication for each packet.

    * Provides replay protection on SCTP packet level preventing